IBM/knative-quarkus-bench/benchmarks/dynamic-html/README.md

 # knative-quarkus-bench dynamic-html benchmark

-The dynamic-html benchmark uses the [jinjava library](https://github.com/HubSpot/jinjava) to dynamically create html using a template and randomly generated data.
+The dynamic-html benchmark uses the [jinjava library](https://github.com/HubSpot/jinjava) to dynamically create html using a template and generated data.

 Although details on building and using benchmarks in this project are described in [the project documentation](../../README.md), the following show several specific examples as a brief introduction:

-To build a standalone jvm jar:
+To build a jvm jar:
 `mvn clean install`

-To run this standalone `jvm` jar, first start the application:
+To run this `jvm` jar locally, first start the application:
 ```
 java -jar target/quarkus-app/quarkus-run.jar
 ```